Sales Impact Models: Why They Matter & How to Build Them

 Schultz defines an impact model as “a set of assumptions about how buying from you will financially benefit the buyer.”
 It should be based on factors directly related to the prospect and their business and highlight specifically how your solutions will help.

 You will obviously need to be very familiar with all aspects of their business, from their current pain points to future goals.
-Your research and the prospect's answers to specific questions will uncover this information, and Schultz recommends asking questions that relate to the following (which can all be quantified):
+Your research and the prospect's answers to specific questions during your discovery will uncover this information.
+Schultz recommends asking questions that relate to the following (which can all be quantified):

 • Time to market